ngs-docs/2016-aug-nonmodel-rnaseq/welcome.rst

 3. Instructor introductions
 ---------------------------

-Titus Brown - prof here at UC Davis in the School of Vet Med.
+Titus Brown - prof at UC Davis in the School of Vet Med.

+Phil Brooks - postdoc at UC Davis.

 4. Amazon and cloud computing - why?!
 -------------------------------------